KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data/README.md

 	b)	Improvements in the matching process to firms.

 	c)	Re-estimation of the parameters needed to compute the KPSS value:

-	- The newly estimated gamma in the 2024 updated sample is 0.0156.
-This estimate was 0.0155 in 2023, 0.0143 in 2022, 0.0142 in 2021, 0.0138 in 2020, and 0.0146 in the QJE paper.
+	- The newly estimated gamma in the 2025 updated sample is 0.0155.
+This estimate was 0.0156 in 2024, 0.0155 in 2023, 0.0143 in 2022, 0.0142 in 2021, 0.0138 in 2020, and 0.0146 in the QJE paper.

 	- Stock return volatility is now computed over the last 52 weeks for stocks with at least 20 days non-missing data (as opposed to the previous calendar year in the QJE paper).

-4. Till 2024, there are 3,308 patents in KPSS dataset do not have CPC information; they're reflected as missing values in the match Patent-CPC dataset.
+4. Till 2025, there are 3,549 patents in KPSS dataset do not have CPC information; they're reflected as missing values in the match Patent-CPC dataset.

-5. The number of forward citations is also updated to 2024.
+5. The number of forward citations is also updated to 2025.

 6. The datasets we provided on GitHub may exceed the download limit of your web browser.
 You may need to Git Clone this repository to local machine in order to download the zipped csv files in such cases.